echemdb/svgdigitizer/README.md

 The `svgdigitizer` allows recovering data from a curve in a figure, plotted in a 2D coordinate system, which is usually found in scientific publications.
 The data is accessible either with a command line interface or the API from a specifically prepared scaled vector graphics (SVG) file.
 The data can be stored as a [frictionless datapackage](https://frictionlessdata.io/) (CSV and JSON) which can be used with [unitpackage](https://echemdb.github.io/unitpackage/) to access the plots metadata or create a database of such datapackages.

-# Advantages
+# Features

-The `svgdigitizer` has some advantages compared to other plot digitizers, such as:
+The `svgdigitizer` has additional features compared to other plot digitizers, such as:

 * supports **multiple y (x) values per x (y) value**
-* usage of splines allows for very **precise retracing** distinct features
+* usage of splines allows for very **precise retracing** of distinct features
 * splines can be digitized with specific **sampling intervals**
 * supports plots with distorted/**skewed axis**
 * **extracts units** from axis labels